-Squarepoint Chartered Surveyors are your professional point of contact for building surveying services throughout London and the Home Counties.
+Squarepoint Chartered Surveyors is your professional point of contact for building surveying services and party wall advice throughout London and the Home Counties.
 We are a dynamic and client focused firm of Chartered Surveyors with offices in Winchmore Hill, North London.

 Understanding buildings is our passion.
-As experienced London building surveyors with a solid track record of 20+ years in property surveying and the construction industry, we take great pride in giving our professional building advice to a wide range of clients.
-These include residential property owners and property management companies, contractors and building professionals, real estate companies and landed estates.
-If you need professional assistance with any property, we would be delighted to offer our services.
+As experienced London building surveyors with a solid track record of 20+ years in property surveying and the construction industry, we take great pride in providing professional building advice to a wide range of clients.
+We frequently work with residential property owners and property management companies, contractors and building professionals, real estate companies and landed estates.
+If you need any professional assistance with a property, we would be delighted to offer our services.